-4. Policy and process for determining the compensation of executive personnel (Principle 3-1(iii))

-The Compensation Committee shall deliberate and report to the Board of Directors on the compensation system for Directors, Audit & Supervisory Board Members and Executive Officers of the Company and its principal business subsidiaries and the level of compensation for Directors and Executive Officers of the Company and its principal business subsidiaries, and evaluation of the performance of Directors and Executive Officers of the Company and its principal business subsidiaries.
+4. Policy and process for determining the compensation of executive personnel (Principle 3-1(iii)) The Compensation Committee shall deliberate and report to the Board of Directors on the evaluation of the performance of the Directors and Executive Officers of the Company and the presidents of its principal business subsidiaries, the compensation system and level for Directors, Audit & Supervisory Board Members and Executive Officers of the Company and its principal business subsidiaries, and the policy for determination of compensation for Directors, Audit & Supervisory Board Members and Executive Officers of the Company.